FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 Banerjee, S., Kaseb, AO, Wang, Z., Kong, D., Mohammad, M., Padhye, S., Sarkar, FH and Mohammad, RM (2009).
 Antitumor activity of gemcitabine and oxaliplatin is augmented by thymoquinone in pancreatic cancer.
 Cancer Res., 69: 5575-5583.

-In an article by Banerjee et al. (2009), the authors investigated the synergistic effect of thymoquinone (an active compound from Nigella sativa) in combination with two chemotherapy drugs, gemcitabine and oxaliplatin, in the treatment of pancreatic cancer.
-The authors performed tests on pancreatic cancer cells and in animal models and found that thymoquinone enhances the antitumor effect of gemcitabine and oxaliplatin.
-Thymoquinone acted as a potentiating agent that enhanced the cytotoxicity of these chemotherapeutics, which helped to further reduce tumor growth.
+In the article Banerjee et al. (2009) The authors investigated the synergistic effect of thymoquinone (an active compound from Nigella sativa) in combination with two chemotherapeutic drugs, gemcitabine and oxaliplatin, in the treatment of pancreatic cancer.
+The authors conducted studies in pancreatic cancer cells and in animal models and found that thymoquinone enhanced the antitumor effect of gemcitabine and oxaliplatin.
+Thymoquinone acted as a potentiating agent, enhancing the cytotoxicity of these chemotherapeutic drugs, leading to a greater reduction in tumor growth.
 The authors showed that thymoquinone affects several mechanisms, including induction of apoptosis (programmed cell death), inhibition of cancer cell proliferation, and reduction of cancer cell resistance to treatment.
 The study also suggested that thymoquinone may reduce the side effects of chemotherapy by helping to protect normal tissues from damage.
 The article concludes that the combination of thymoquinone with gemcitabine and oxaliplatin represents a promising strategy for the treatment of pancreatic cancer, but further research is needed to confirm these findings and develop clinical applications.

 7. Source: